 § 34-6 THE DESIGNATED DISTRICT MANAGEMENT CORPORATION.

 a.
 The nonprofit corporation, the Belmar Business Partnership, Inc. an entity incorporated pursuant to N.J.S.A.
-15A:1-1 et seq., is hereby designated as the District Management Corporation for the District and designated by this Chapter to receive funds collected by a special improvement assessment within the Special Improvement District allocated by the Mayor and Council.
+15A:1-1 et seq., is hereby designated as the District Management Corporation for the District and designated by this Chapter to receive funds allocated by the Mayor and Council.
 This management corporation, in addition to acting as an advisory board to the Council, shall have all powers necessary and requisite to effectuate the purpose of this Chapter and the District, including, but not limited to:

 1. Adopt bylaws for the regulation of its affairs and conduct of its business and to prescribe rules, regulations and policies in connection with the performance of its function and duties;